 Every night is a party.
 On Monday, it’s at Mission Ranch, the hotel complex owned by Clint, Carmel’s former mayor.
 The highlight of the week for my wife Beth was getting her picture taken with Clint.
 At 88, he’s the tournament host and looking pretty good.
 It’s a strolling dinner dance with music by Clay Walker (an 11 handicap) and various celebrity walk-ons.

 On Tuesday night at the Hospitality Village by the old polo grounds, Golf Digest hands out the Arnie Awards for golfers who give back.
-Davis Love III, Darius Rucker (7) and Jim Nantz got this year’s Arnies.
+Davis Love III, Darius Rucker (7) and Jim Nantz got last year’s Arnies.
 All the amateurs show up—so every golfing CEO in America and Bill Murray (16) are there—because it’s when we find out who our pro partners will be.
 A chosen few get picked by pros in advance, but most of us don’t know who we’ll be playing with until that night, when you also find out which courses you’re playing on what days.
-This year I got Dru Love, son of Davis, as my partner and the so-called “celebrity rotation,” which means Pebble Beach on Saturday when the CBS cameras are on (Monterey Peninsula Country Club Shore Course on Thursday and Spyglass Hill on Friday).
+Last year I got Dru Love, son of Davis, as my partner and the so-called “celebrity rotation,” which means Pebble Beach on Saturday when the CBS cameras are on (Monterey Peninsula Country Club Shore Course on Thursday and Spyglass Hill on Friday).
 To tell you the truth, I made one request of Tournament Director Steve John: “Just don’t put me on Pebble on Saturday.”
 Thanks, Steve.

 After the pairings are announced, there’s another party at the Beach Club hosted by a bunch of great guys, including Stu Francis (3), Chuck Schwab (10) and Chris O’Donnell (6).
 If you notice a pattern here, the amateurs who get invited all have low handicaps.
 That’s the way Bing wanted it.
 So you don’t complain about the tees being only 20 yards in front of the pros, even when the fairways are saturated by a week of rain.
 The courses play long and you love it.